-The Victorian Desalination Project (VDP) is a rainfall-independent source of water capable of supplying up to 150 billion litres a year.
-This is around one third of Melbourne's annual water consumption.
-Desalination provides an insurance policy against future dry conditions by supplementing Melbourne's existing catchment supplies.
+The Victorian Desalination Project is a rainfall-independent source of water capable of supplying up to 150 billion litres of water a year – or about one third of Melbourne's annual water consumption.
+It provides an insurance against future dry conditions by supplementing Melbourne's existing catchment supplies.

 Flexible water orders can be made from 0 to 150 billion litres (in set increments) to suit different needs each year.

 The plant, located on the Bass Coast near Wonthaggi, uses the most energy efficient desalination method - reverse osmosis.
 It includes energy recovery devices to reduce power consumption and long intake and outlet tunnels which not only draw in seawater but also protect the coast and marine environment by exiting beyond sensitive marine areas.
 The plant's world–class design includes Australia's largest green roof and is surrounded by a 225-hectare ecological reserve open for public use.
 More information on the plant can be found here.

 The project includes a two-way underground transfer pipeline which connects the plant to Melbourne's water network through a delivery point at Berwick and transfer main to Cardinia Reservoir.
 Offtakes are included along the pipeline so that areas in South Gippsland and Western Port can access the water from the plant or Cardinia Reservoir if required.
 More information on the pipeline can be found here.

 The project's 87-km dedicated underground power line is predominantly located within the pipeline easement.
 All operational energy is drawn through this power line and is 100% offset by renewable energy certificates.
 More information on the power line can be found here.